woohoolabs/yin/README.md

 - Supports most of the JSON API specification
 - Provides Documents and Transformers to fetch resources
 - Provides Hydrators to create and update resources
-- [Additional middlewares](https://github.com/woohoolabs/yin-middlewares) for easier kickstarting and debugging
+- [Additional middlewares](https://github.com/woohoolabs/yin-middlewares) for the easier kickstart and debugging

 ## Install